-GCA's goal is to close budgets by changing to Status 4 within 120 days of a grant or contract budget's end date.
+GCA's goal is to close budgets to Status 4 within 120 days of a grant or contract budget's end date.

 Budget closeout begins after: